symnoisy/Algorithm/README.md

    Use a production WSGI server instead.
  * Debug mode: off
  * Running on http://0.0.0.0:7777/ (Press CTRL+C to quit)

+ or

+# Execute BashScript
+> sh ./start_service.sh
+> cat algorithmservice.log

+Algorithm Rest API Service start.
+Rest Service start. url=http://0.0.0.0:7777/swagger
+ * Serving Flask app "algorithmservicestart" (lazy loading)
+ * Environment: production
+   WARNING: This is a development server.
+Do not use it in a production deployment.
+   Use a production WSGI server instead.
+ * Debug mode: off
+ * Running on http://0.0.0.0:7777/ (Press CTRL+C to quit)
 </code></pre>

 #### Enter the service